 Coming from the academic world, Vilallonga has a long and fruitful list of publications in different Catalan, American and Israeli newspapers and media outlets.
-A relevant number of his publications are signed as Borja Vilallonga, his secular name.
+Some of his publications are signed as Boaz Vilallonga.
 He started his career in journalism as opinion writer at the Catalan newspaper Diari Ara in 2013.
 In 2017 he was appointed editor-in-chief of the main Catalan weekly magazine, El Temps.
 During his tenure, he transformed the magazine into a viable, modern and digital publication, while focusing on investigative reporting and content quality.
 He was also responsible for the digital marketing strategy, as well as the business development of El Temps' publishing company.
 For the sake and pleasure of writing, Vilallonga curates his blog, A Tolerable Anarchy.

 Vilallonga is proficient in 10 languages.
 He is native in French, Catalan and Spanish and has near native-ability in English.
 He is fluent in Italian and Latin, and can read Hebrew, German, Portuguese and Occitan.
 While he was in college, Vilallonga was introduced to Esperanto, and since then he has been a committed esperantist.
 His linguistic mastery has been instrumental in most of his different job duties throughout the years.